At some point, we have to hang things on the wall.

 If you are going to plane the base after gluing to make the edges even, you can make these strips a little wider.

-Step 2 | Making the base of the spirit level
+Step 2 | Making the base of the homemade spirit level

 Don’t just use any wood glue for your projects!

-To find out which different types exist and for which applications they serve, check out my blog Understanding Wood Glue + 8 awesome tricks you should know.
+To find out which different types exist and for which applications wood glue serve, check out my blog Understanding Wood Glue + 8 awesome tricks you should know.